Michel Aloys Ney: Career

 In August 1852, he volunteered in the regiment of his uncle, Napoleon Joseph Ney, a few months after the death of his cousin of the same age.
 He served in the East, during the Crimean War in 1854, then in Algeria from 1855 to 1860, with a stint in Italy in 1859, again in Algeria then in Syria from 1859 to 1862.
 In 1861, he was officer in the chasseurs of the Imperial Guard.
-He participated in the Second French intervention in Mexico from 1862 to 1866, and finally during the Franco-Prussian War of 1870.
+He participated in the Second French intervention in Mexico from 1862 to 1866, and finally in the Franco-Prussian War of 1870.

 Dukedom of Elchingen

 Upon the death of his father in 1854, the dukedom passed to Michel.
 Upon the death of his uncle Napoléon Joseph Ney in 1857, who died without surviving legitimate male issue, the princely title passed to another uncle, Edgar Ney, who became the 3rd Prince de la Moskowa.
 When he died without issue in 1882, the title reverted to Michel's branch of the family.
 Since Michel had died in 1881, his younger son Charles became the 4th Duke of Elchingen and his eldest son, Léon Napoléon Louis Michel Ney, became 4th Prince de la Moskowa.
 Upon his death in 1928, the titles were again united and held by his second son, Charles.